 The rigid lattice exhibited by YAG is of course closely related to its structure.
-The Y-Y and Al-Al connectivity forms a double-gyroid structure though Y-O-Y and Alt-O-Al0-O-Alt pathways, shown as a simplified version of Y-Y and Alt-Alt connectivities in Figure 6(b).
-The Alt and Al0 network is formed by corner sharing of the Al polyhedra, which would not typically happen with something with a higher charge and similar co-ordination numbers, such as tetrahedral Si, per Pauling's fourth rule of determining the structure of ionic crystals.
-The high connectivity of the YAG lattice decreases the degrees of freedom available for phonon modes, especially local Einstein-like modes, leaving few vibrational modes to aid in non-radiative transitions of the unpaired Ce3+ electron from the excited 5d to the 4f ground state.
+The Y-Y and Al-Al connectivity forms a double-gyroid structure though Y-O-Y and Al(4)-O-Al(6)- O-Al(4) pathways, shown as a simplified version of Y-Y and Al(4)-Al(4) connectivities in Figure 6(b).
+The Al(4) and Al(6) network is formed by corner sharing of the Al polyhedra, which would not typically happen with something with a higher charge and similar coordination numbers, such as tetrahedral Si, per Pauling's fourth rule of determining the structure of ionic crystals.
+The high connectivity of the YAG lattice decreases the degrees of freedom available for phonon modes, especially local Einstein-like modes, leaving few vibrational modes to aid in non-radiative transitions of the unpaired Ce3+ electron from the 5d to the 4f state.

-Probing the local structure around Ce3+ by its paramagnetic effects on proximal Al and Y nuclei.
-Structural reasons for the high quantum efficiency of YAG:Ce have also been investigated here by spectroscopic methods, which offer a means to probe materials in a way that is complementary to scattering methods.
+Probing the local structure around Ce3+ by utilizing its spin effects on proximal Al and Y nuclei.
+Structural reasons for the high quantum efficiency of YAG:Ce can also be probed by spectroscopic methods, which offer a means to investigate materials in a way that is complementary to scattering methods.
 For example, solid-state NMR spectroscopy can be used to accurately quantify nuclei by phase or crystallographic site in a material, which can be compared to results from scattering.
-NMR also enables selective
+NMR also enables selective investigation of the local electronic environment of one particular nucleus, while conven-